amgarton47/CS62data-structures/Profiling/project/README.md

 ### Assignment

-You must do this work on a Linux or MacOS system.
-You will not be able to do it on a Windows system.
+You must do this work on a Linux system.
+You will not be able to do it on a Windows system (or newer MacOS system).
 If you do not have access to such a system, you can *ssh* to a departmental Linux Virtual machine where this work can be done.

    1. Read and understand the four list implementations: `linear_list.c`, `sorted_list.c`,